unumotors/taube/README.md

 The Publisher/Subscriber components can be used to connect to a AMQP enabled message broker.
 They provide the Publisher/Subscriber pattern to taube users.

-To use these features you need to explicitly activate it using and TAUBE_AMQP_ENABLED and connect taube to a AMQP enabled message broker (e.g. RabbitMQ). `taube.init()` can be called multiple times.
+To use these features you need to explicitly connect taube to a AMQP enabled message broker (e.g. RabbitMQ) using `taube.init()`. `taube.init()` can be called multiple times.
 It only has an affect once.

 Taube does handle reconnecting to RabbitMQ through a library.
 All requests during a connection outage are saved in memory and will be flushed after reconnecting.
 There is no timeout for this, it will save messages indefinitely.